There are various causes of blistering gel coat and not all of them are as serious as one might first think.

 This is NOT osmosis blistering, it is just water blistering under a paint finish and although cosmetically not good, structurally insignificant.

-However, this is osmosis blistering and although it is not structurally serious at present, it is likely to get worse over time although the time might be many years.
+However, the photo below is osmosis blistering and although it is not structurally serious at present, it is likely to get worse over time although that time might be many years.
 Perhaps the most important aspect of blistering is to make sure what you are looking at.

 Download PDF article